Distracted Driving on The Rise in Florida

 Personal injury cases in Florida can be extremely complex.
 Florida is a comparative negligence state, which means that a judge will assign each party involved in the accident a percentage of fault.
 If they find that you had even a little bit of fault, it could reduce your compensation.

 Having an attorney that is experienced in these complex laws will help you meet the requirements of the law and can help you receive the maximum compensation that you deserve under the law.
-The attorneys at the Leifer Law Firm in Boca Raton have a combined 25 years of experience handling distracted driving personal injury cases.
+The attorneys at Leifer & Ramirez in Boca Raton have a combined 25 years of experience handling distracted driving personal injury cases.
 Call us today to schedule a consultation so you can be sure that your case is being handled quickly and professionally.